 - Best Budget Option.
 Sandia Peak Inn at Old Town Albuquerque advertises affordable rates, but not without quality, and the ratings back that up.
 The hotel offers a heated swimming pool, fitness room, and free breakfast.

 HOT AIR BALLOONING

-The annual Albuquerque Balloon Festival generally takes place the first week of October.
+The annual Albuquerque International Balloon Fiesta generally takes place the first week of October.
 Over 75,000 spectators make their way to Albuquerque to see 500 hot air balloons fill the sky.
 Visitors can enjoy hot air balloon rides, light shows, skydivers, fireworks, and more during this nine-day festival.
-This festival is extremely popular – be sure to book your 2022 festival tickets and accommodations as soon as possible.
+This festival is extremely popular – be sure to book your 2023 festival tickets and accommodations as soon as possible.